 Women’s Ashes 2023: England vs Australia fixtures, format and TV channel for next match

-Australia’s middle order fared little better as they found themselves requiring 112 from their final 10 overs to secure the victory that would have sealed the series.
+Alice Capsey found her form with a fine 46 as England kept alive their hopes of regaining the Ashes with a five-wicket victory over Australia in a rain-hit final T20 international at Lord’s.

-England still need to win the final T20 international at Lord’s on Saturday before attentions turn to the three ODIs that will conclude the series.
+England had responded from defeat in the Test at Trent Bridge and losing the opening T20 at Edgbaston to pull off a three-run win in a thrilling finale at the Oval on Wednesday.

-Defeat in the Test at Trent Bridge plus last Saturday’s four-wicket T20 loss at Edgbaston means nothing short of a perfect record will do in spite of the heroics at the Oval.
+Heather Knight’s side continued that momentum to restrict Australia to 155 for seven and then Capsey led the chase of a Duckworth-Lewis-Stern revised target of 119 in 14 overs to win the T20 series and reduce the multi-format deficit to 6-4 ahead of the deciding one-day internationals.

 How does the Women’s Ashes work?

 The Women’s Ashes is a multi-format series, combining 20-over, 50-over, and Test cricket.
-The women play a single five-day Test – a change from previous years where a four-day Test was played – as well as three one-day internationals and three T20s.
+The women have played a single five-day Test – a change from previous years where a four-day Test was played – as well as three T20s and now move on to three one-day internationals.

 The series uses a points system, with a Test victory worth four points (two points each in the event of a draw), and each ODI and T20 win worth two points (one point each if drawn).

-England are bidding to reclaim the Women’s Ashes after Australia’s resounding 12-4 victory in 2022.
+England are just about still in with a chance of reclaiming the Women’s Ashes after Australia’s resounding 12-4 victory in 2022.

 Women’s Ashes fixtures and full schedule